Gobi1616/School_District_Analysis/README.md

   -   Scores by School Spending:

-      When analysing the spending ranges for both average math and average reading scores, this data adjustment had no effect.
-Therefore, the spending ranges for passing percentages were affected by this data adjustment.
-According to the breakdown above, in the $630-644 spending range, there was a 6% decline in percent passing math, a 7% fall in percent passing reading, and a 6% loss in percent overall passing.

       A table that breaks down school performances based on average Spending Ranges (Per Student), and 4 reasonable bins to group school spending was created.The table includes each of the following:
           - Average Math Score
           - Average Reading Score
           - % Passing Math (The percentage of students that passed math.)